-You may have to pay non-resident Capital Gains Tax if you dispose of UK residential property and you’re either a:
+You may have to pay non-resident Capital Gains Tax if you dispose of UK property or land and you’re either a:

 - non-resident individual

 - personal representative of a non-resident who’s died

 - non-resident who is a partner in a partnership

 - non-resident trustee

-If you sell a UK residential property in the part of the tax year when you’re overseas you may have to pay non-resident Capital Gains Tax.
+If you sell UK property or land in the part of the tax year when you’re overseas you may have to pay non-resident Capital Gains Tax.

 Report the sale (disposal)

 You’ll need to report the sale to HMRC.
 After you’ve done this we’ll email you a payment reference and details of how to pay.

 Finding your reference number

 HMRC will email you a reference number after we get your non-resident Capital Gains Tax return.
 The charge reference number is made up of 14 or 15 characters, starting with an X.

 How much time to allow